 Characters found in various DC and Marvel encyclopedias, and comicvine.gamespot.com

-Hello fellow comic book lovers!
+Hello fellow comic book fans!
 It’s Tuesday, and you know what that means!
-Yes, it’s time for us to take a look at some more strange characters.
+Yes, it’s time for us to take a look at the stranger side of comic books.
+Some characters have completely useless abilities, while others are just grotesque beyond comprehension.
 Now, grab your favorite Graphic Novel, and let’s begin!